Pentagon official says U.S. war in Iran has cost $25 billion so far

 An hour before Netanyahu’s statement, Lebanese President Joseph Aoun said he was pursuing a diplomatic track on the issue, which was beginning to be viewed “positively” by international actors.

-A senior Lebanese official told Reuters that Beirut had spent the past day pushing for a temporary ceasefire to enable broader talks with Israel, describing the effort as a “separate track but the same model” as the U.S.–Iran truce.
+A senior Lebanese official told Reuters that Beirut had spent the past day pushing for a temporary ceasefire to enable broader talks with Israel, describing the effort as a “separate track but the same model” as the U.S.–Iran ceasefire.

 Israel says ceasefire excludes Lebanon